-This major is an interdisciplinary degree that combines biblical principles with and ragogical principles to prepare students to design a wide continuum of adult education programs based on cross-cultural knowledge and detailed ethnographic study.
+This major is an interdisciplinary degree that combines biblical principles with andragogical principles to prepare students to design a wide continuum of adult education programs based on cross-cultural knowledge and detailed ethnographic study.
 This major enables the student to enter creative access countries with marketable skill in the planning and implementation of adult education programs.
 Students are prepared to research, plan, and implement adult education programs.
 These programs can be in such areas as business training classes, health education, literacy programs, AIDS prevention training, English as a foreign language programs, computer literacy, and physical exercise classes.
-Students are also prepared to assist mission agencies in the planning of leadership development programs.
-Theological Education by Extension programs, and the development of Bible Institutes.
+Students are also prepared to assist mission agencies in the planning of leadership development programs, Theological Education by Extension programs, and the development of Bible Institutes.
 This major prepares the student for immediate deployment as a cross-cultural adult educator.
 Students who minor in TESOL would find immediate opportunities available through ELIC and other English language organizations.
 Students are prepared to enter additional training programs in specialized fields such as community health education, relief and development, aids prevention, computer technology, physical exercise, and literacy.
 This major also provides a training track for students preparing to enter ethnic ministries within the United States who are seeking cross-cultural ministry training that prepares students to plan and provide viable community service within the ethic community such as ESL or GED completion.

-- Developing knowledge and understanding of diverse perspectives, global awareness, or other cultures necessary to develop curriculum for ministry purposes in cross-cultural settings (IDEA 2) - Learning to apply course material (to improve thinking, problem solving, and decisions) in cross-cultural settings to enable more effective ministry (IDEA 3) - Developing skills, competencies, and points of view needed by professionals to understand an unfamiliar cultural setting in order to establish a culturally sensitive curriculum (IDEA 4) - Developing ethical reasoning and decision making in order to contextualize Biblical values into another cultural setting (IDEA 10)
+- Learning fundamental principles, generalizations, or theories necessary to develop curriculum for ministry purposes in cross-cultural settings (IDEA 2) - Learning to apply course material in cross-cultural educational settings to enable more effective ministry (IDEA 3) - Developing skills, competencies, and points of view needed by professionals to understand an unfamiliar cultural setting in order to establish a culturally sensitive curriculum (IDEA 4) - Developing a clearer understanding of, and commitment to, personal Biblical values in order to contextualize those values into another cultural setting (IDEA 10)